ghc/ghc/docs/users_guide/exts/rank_polymorphism.rst

 is well typed, and similarly ``f3 (\x -> g3c x)`` and ``f4 (\x -> g4 x)``.

 Historical note.
-Earlier versions of GHC allowed these now-rejected applications, by inserting automatic eta-expansions, as described in Section 4.6 of `Practical type inference for arbitrary-aank types <https://www.microsoft.com/en-us/research/publication/practical-type-inference-for-arbitrary-rank-types/>`__, where it is called "deep skolemisation".
+Earlier versions of GHC allowed these now-rejected applications, by inserting automatic eta-expansions, as described in Section 4.6 of `Practical type inference for arbitrary-rank types <https://www.microsoft.com/en-us/research/publication/practical-type-inference-for-arbitrary-rank-types/>`__, where it is called "deep skolemisation".
 But these automatic eta-expansions may silently change the semantics of the user's program, and deep skolemisation was removed from the language by